In this post, we are going to see how the file and folder permission system works in a Linux-based operating system like Raspbian on Raspberry Pi.

 - Permission, r (read) / w (write) / x (execute)

-So, for example, to give complete permissions for all roles we would use
+Thus, for example, to give full permissions to all roles we would use

 chmod ugo+rwx file/directory